 Homemade breads also can be fortified by cooking beans to incorporate into the recipe.
 You can add them to raised yeast dough to muffins for extra nutrition.

-Cooking beans really can improve the quality of your health, figure and wallet so give them a try!
+Preparing beans really can improve the quality of your health, figure and wallet so give them a try!